sysgears/selenium-automation-bundle/docs/Introduction to Data Driven Testing.md

 class Tools extends FunctionalTest {
     /**
-     * Create the page object and data file properties.
+     * Declare the page object.
      */
     protected GooglePage googlePage

+    /**
+     * Declare and initialize DATAFILE.
+     */
     private final static String DATAFILE = "src/test/resources/data/google/test_data.yml"

+    /**
+     * Instantiate the page object before each test method.
+     */
     @BeforeMethod
     void openApplication() {
         googlePage = new GooglePage().open().waitForPageToLoadElements().selectLanguage()
     }

     /**
-     * Create the method that will get the data from YAML file and map it to your test.
+     * Create a Data Provider method that will get data from YAML and map them to test methods.
+     *
+     * Use the TestNG Data Provider mechanism - the @DataProvider annotation, and return
+     * Object[][], a two-dimensional array.
+     *
+     * Pass the test method to Data Provider method as argument Method m.
+     *
+     * In the Data Provider method body use mapper - a DataMapper instance - to map data
+     * from a Yaml file.
+The DataMapper instance is automatically created.
+     *
+     * Retrieve data using mapper.map() method.
+Use DataLoader static method readListFromYml()
+     * to transform data to List.
      */
     @DataProvider(name = 'getTestData')
     Object[][] getTestData(Method m) {
-        mapper.map(DataLoader.readListFromYml(DATAFILE), m, this)
+        mapper.map(DataLoader.readListFromYml(DATAFILE), m)
     }

     @Test(dataProvider = "getTestData",
           description = "Checks that url parameters specified in test data are changed based on chosen category") void checkUrlParameterChanges(
             @Locator("query") String query,
             @Locator("category") String category,